alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 2.  **Fail-fast is the point:** `Bind` stops on the first failure.
 That's ideal for dependent pipelines (and not ideal for "collect all errors" validation).
 3.  **Unwrap at the boundary:** Don't serialize `Result` to JSON or return `isSuccess` flags.
 Use `Match` at the edge to turn it into HTTP/UI responses.
 4.  **Prefer established libraries:** For production, rely on maintained packages for async composition (`Task<Result<...>>`) and edge-case handling.

+> **Further Reading (The "Railway" Metaphor):**
+> This pattern is widely known in the .NET community as **"Railway Oriented Programming,"** a term coined by Scott Wlaschin.
+If you want to see this concept taken to its logical conclusion (including validation aggregation and parallel tracks), his site [F# for Fun and Profit](https://fsharpforfunandprofit.com/rop/) is the definitive resource.

 **A Note on Libraries:**
 For production C#, prefer a mature library (e.g., **FluentResults**, **ErrorOr**, **LanguageExt**) rather than maintaining your own.